Tummy Tuck (Abdominoplasty)

 The Tummy Tuck Procedure

-Dr. Sarbak and Dr. Simon’s innovative approaches to tummy tuck also allow additional tightening of the upper abdomen.
+Dr. Sarbak’s innovative approaches to tummy tuck also allow additional tightening of the upper abdomen.
 The upper abdominal area is not particularly well-addressed by older, more traditional abdominoplasty operations.
-For that reason, our plastic surgeons find that many of our patients who have had a previous tummy tuck performed by another surgeon are choosing to undergo the procedure again because their upper abdomen is still too loose.
+For that reason, he finds that many of our patients who have had a previous tummy tuck performed by another surgeon are choosing to undergo the procedure again because their upper abdomen is still too loose.

 Recovery after Tummy Tuck